dixonly/samples/README.md

   /policy/api/v1/infra?filter=Type-Domain%7CGroup%7CService%7CPolicyContextProfile%7CSecurityPolicy%7CRule

   The GET API will return the domain, groups, services, context profiles, and policies from the source NSX Manager.
-The script will then extract only the user defined configs (i.e. exclude the system defined ones), then apply them to the target NSX Manager.
+In lieu of externally retrieving this data via an API call, the script can do the same with the "--export --file <filename>" parameters.
+The script will extract only the user defined configs (i.e. exclude the system defined ones) from the input file, and then apply them to the target NSX Manager.
 Note that I've only tested against non-Federation and non-VPC/Projects configurations.

   Note that when applying to the target NSX Manager, the script does not perform any conflict checks.
 Within NSX Manager, each configuration